jakebeamish/Penplotting.js/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/jakebeamish/Penplotting.js/node.js.yml?style=flat&label=tests)

 Penplotting.js is a JavaScript framework for making generative art in SVG format for penplotters.

-> [!NOTE]
-> This is a work in progress, and is likely to change in future updates.
+This project is a personal project, and as such, it is a work-in-progress.
+New features and breaking changes are to be expected in future updates.
+Use at your own discretion, feel free to contribute and raise issues.

 ## Features